Poss111/picocli-w-patterns/README.md

 ### Template Method Pattern (Workflow 2)

-Workflow 2 implements the Template Method pattern to define the workflow algorithm structure with comprehensive error handling and context passing:
+Workflow 2 implements the Template Method pattern combined with Factory and Strategy patterns to define the workflow algorithm structure with comprehensive error handling and flexible workspace naming:

 - **TerraformWorkflowTemplate**: Abstract class defining the template method (`executeWorkflow`)
 - **Template Method**: Defines the invariant workflow skeleton (init → validate → plan → apply → output)
+- **Factory + Strategy Integration**: Init stage uses Factory pattern to create workspace naming strategies
 - **Context Passing**: `TerraformContext` is passed through all stages
 - **Abstract Methods**: Each stage is an abstract method accepting context that must be implemented by subclasses
 - **Stage Dependencies**: Each stage can verify prerequisites from context before execution